InsiteSoftware/commerce-csharp-sdk/README.md

 ICommerceAPIServiceProvider, CommerceAPIServiceProvider();
 ```

-To config the project to your environment, we recommend to overwrite our `ClientService.CreateClient()` method.
+To configure the project to your environment, we recommend to overwrite our `ClientService.CreateClient()` method.
 In this method, you'll need to assign the Host, ClientId, ClientSecret, and set IsCachingEnabled boolean.
 This is also where you can configure the http client.
 An example implementation is show below:

 ```sh
     public class CommerceClientService : ClientService